The best way to learn is to download the software and try it out

 When deployed in multiple geographies, MongoDB can’t perform all writes locally.

 Due to its master-slave architecture, and its use of “primaries” and “secondaries,” MongoDB cannot perform all writes locally when it’s deployed across multiple data centers in different geographies.
 This means it has to perform at least some writes to remote locations, which can increase latency and degrade application performance.

-The Couchbase Data Platform’s masterless, memory-first distributed architecture, and its built-in support for cross datacenter replication (XDCR), means that all writes can be performed locally rather than to a remote location.
+Couchbase's masterless, memory-first distributed architecture, and its built-in support for cross data center replication (XDCR), means that all writes can be performed locally rather than to a remote location.
 This capability minimizes latency to help optimize application performance.

 Challenge 6: Mobile

 Redis/MongoDB does not have a complete solution to support mobile applications.
 As a result, you have to write custom services for your mobile apps to access data in Redis/MongoDB.
 And you either have to write your own code to synchronize data on the mobile device with data in a remote server, or forego synchronization and instead pull data from the remote server for every request.
 This means that your app always needs a reliable internet connection to work properly and may suffer performance problems due to network latency and repeated network round-trips.

 Couchbase provides a complete mobile solution – Couchbase Mobile – that includes an embedded JSON database (Couchbase Lite) and a pre-built synchronization solution (Sync Gateway).
 You can use Couchbase to easily build mobile apps that always work, with or without an internet connection.